top of page

 To a traumatized nervous system, safety actually feels dangerous.

-When someone is consistently kind to you, your hyper-vigilant amygdala says, "This is a trick.
-When is the other shoe going to drop?
-What do they want from me?"
+When someone is consistently kind to you, your hyper-vigilant amygdala says, this is a trick, when is the other shoe going to drop, what do they want from me?
 Because you don't know how to navigate the vulnerability of being truly seen and loved, you subconsciously push the safe person away.
-We explore this paradox in The Fear of Being Seen: When Visibility Feels Unsafe (and How to Gently Unlearn It).
+I explore this paradox in the fear of being seen.

 How Somatic Therapy Rewires Attraction